$J/\psi$ meson production in association with an open charm hadron at the LHC: A reappraisal: Proton-proton results at 7 TeV

-We compare the fixed flavour number scheme results and the variable flavour number scheme results in SPS.
-Again, for the sake of simplicity, we only consider the direct $J/\psi$ production via the leading $\ss$ channel since the inclusion of the colour-octet and feeddown channels has been discussed in the previous subsection.
-Similarly to the setup in the last subsection, the LDME $\langle \mathcal{O}^{J/\psi}_{\ss}\rangle$ has been fixed as $1.16$ GeV$^3$, and the central scale $\mu_0=H_T/2$.
+We compare the fixed flavor number scheme results and the variable flavor number scheme results in SPS.
+Again, for the sake of simplicity, we only consider the direct $J/\psi$ production via the leading $\ss$ channel since the inclusion of the color-octet and feed-down channels has been discussed in the previous subsection.
+Similarly to the setup in the last subsection, the LDME $\langle \mathcal{O}^{J/\psi}_{\ss}\rangle$ has been fixed as $1.16$ GeV$^3$ and the central scale $\mu_0=H_T/2$.
 The simulations are carried out by jointly using \ho\ 2.0~\cite{Shao:2012iz,Shao:2015vga} and \Pythia\ 8.235~\cite{Sjostrand:2014zea} with primordial $k_T$ and underlying event enabled.
 At variance with what has been done before, we consider several proton PDF choices here.
-There are one leading order (LO) PDF (CT10LO~\cite{Lai:2010vv}), 4 next-to-leading order (NLO) PDF sets (CT10NLO~\cite{Lai:2010vv}, CT14NLO~\cite{Dulat:2015mca}, MMHT14NLO~\cite{Harland-Lang:2014zoa} and NNPDF3.1NLO~\cite{Ball:2017nwa}) and a next-to-next-to-leading order (NNLO) PDF set (CT14NNLO~\cite{Dulat:2015mca}).
-Although all of them are global-fitted PDFs based on variable flavour number schemes, there are a few significant differences among them.
-Notably, they differ by: 1) perturbative orders in the scale evolution of PDF and $\alpha_s$ and in matrix elements to fit the PDF; 2) PDF parameterisations, statistical fit methodologies and uncertainty estimations; 3) values of parameters (e.g. $\alpha_s(m_Z^2)$ and heavy quark masses) and input experimental data; 4) the concrete implementation of variable flavour number schemes.
+There are one LO PDF (CT10LO~\cite{Lai:2010vv}), four next-to-leading order (NLO) PDF sets (CT10NLO~\cite{Lai:2010vv}, CT14NLO~\cite{Dulat:2015mca}, MMHT14NLO~\cite{Harland-Lang:2014zoa}, and NNPDF3.1NLO~\cite{Ball:2017nwa}) and a next-to-next-to-leading order (NNLO) PDF set (CT14NNLO~\cite{Dulat:2015mca}).
+Although all of them are global-fitted PDFs based on variable flavor number schemes, there are a few significant differences among them.
+Notably, they differ by (i) perturbative orders in the scale evolution of PDF and $\alpha_s$ and in matrix elements to fit the PDF; (ii) PDF parameterizations, statistical fit methodologies, and uncertainty estimations; (iii) values of parameters (e.g., $\alpha_s(m_Z^2)$ and heavy quark masses) and input experimental data; (iv) the concrete implementation of variable flavor number schemes.
 None of them has been introduced the non-perturbative source of charm and bottom (anti-)quark densities.